-Today, companies put in a lot of work and effort when hiring: they use different tests and try to understand if the candidate will be a good fit in the organization, if they share cultural values, how to get the best out of the candidate considering what the role entails and demands etc. When it comes to employees, companies have realized that a traditional resume provides an inaccurate prediction of a person’s performance, and hence they consider the soft skills a person possess and not just the work experience and background.
+Today, companies put in a lot of work and effort when hiring: they use different tests and try to understand if the candidate will be a good fit in the organization if they share cultural values, how to get the best out of the candidate considering what the role entails and demands, etc. When it comes to employees, companies have realized that a traditional resume provides an inaccurate prediction of a person’s performance, and hence they consider the soft skills a person possesses and not just the work experience and background.
 If you have been involved in a recruitment process this is certainly something you recognize.

 So, the question is: why don’t companies do this when hiring consultants?

 Of course, it should be applicable here as well!
 Therefore, Ework has reviewed the way of working, to consider not only the hard skills but also the most important piece of the puzzle, the soft skills.

 A tool for an overall assessment of a consultant's driving forces and abilities.